 His talent and creativity, and by extension the status of bamboo art itself, was acknowledged before the entire nation in 1929, when one of his bamboo baskets was accepted into the Teiten, the premier national art exhibition of the time.
 A work by Yamamoto Chikuryusai I (soon known as Shoen) was also accepted; for the first time contemporary works of bamboo took their place alongside the other fine and decorative arts of the day.
 Sounsai was thus established as an artist and master within his medium.
 The Showa Emperor acquired one of his baskets on a visit to Osaka in 1932, and his works were accepted into the Teiten twice more, in 1932 and 1934.

 The basket is composed through a randomly varying square plait (yotsume ami).
 The basket’s square base is formed by two groups of six lengths, each of which runs from rim to rim.
 The horizontal lengths rise slowly from base to rim, skipping over the verticals one or two at a time.
-Each horizontal circles the basket’s circumference about four times; their length is at least 3.5 meters, over 11 feet.
+Each horizontal circles the basket’s circumference about four times; their total length is at least 3.5 meters, over 11 feet.
 This basic square pattern thus established is complexified by two additional verticals emerging from the rim at front and back, as well as by several lengths running at random angles across the body.
 The lengths composing the rim and handle must be slightly thinner than those below; even so their curving journeys into and out of the body are hard to fathom.
-The body of the basket is relatively open, even spacious, compared to its upper reaches, which become densely patterned underneath the rim.
+The body of the basket is relatively open, even spacious, compared to its upper reaches, which gathers together densely as it meets the rim.